 RECESS, THE PLAYGROUND & LUNCH

-• A rockin’ climbin’, slidin’, swingin’ playground with many structures, paths, paths, tubes, bridges, obstacle course, and an outdoor stage built by pros with students’ help.
+• A rockin’ climbin’, slidin’, swingin’ playground with many structures, paths, tubes, bridges, obstacle course, and an outdoor stage built by pros with students’ help.
 Hopscotch, jump rope, 4 square & jacks.

 • We hope to have a kitchen in our school.
 If so we are not taking Federal dollars and the attached nutritional restrictions.
 We will serve hearty home cooking with lots of fruits, vegies, whole grains and meat, and eat as much as you want because you will burn it off in activities.
 Dessert is a reward for not misbehaving.